 Richard Pelvin, his wife Elizabeth and their four children arrived at Timaru 10th October 1863 on the "Lancashire Witch".
 He and his wife Elizabeth were hospital attendants on board. and when they landed, Richard was appointed Barrack Manager looking after the Emigration Barracks before settling on his farm at Claremont where he built a stone house on Pelvin's Road.
 Image on left, the original bluestone house built by Richard Pelvin at Otipua, Timaru in 1864/65.
 The photo was taken about 1918 when the house was being demolished and it's stones built into the steeple and fence of the Otipua Church (right).

-Richard Pelvin (the son of HENRY PELVIN and SARAH STONE, was born April 28, 1821 in Gravel Pits, Kensington, Kent, and died May 03, 1902 in Timaru.
+He was bapt: 4 Nov 1821 in St. Mary Abbots Church and his death was registered as aged 83 yrs on May 03, 1902 in Timaru, New Zealand.
 He married EIZABETH BEAKE on August 18, 1856 in St Mary's, Curragh Camp, Donnybrook, Dublin, Ireland, the daughter of WILLIAM BEAKE and ELIZABETH SALTER.
 She was born December 01, 1828 in Western Zoyland, Somersetshire, and died October 15, 1914 in Timaru.

-Richard Pelvin Time Line:
+Richard Pelvin - his Time Line:

 1837- 31st January at the age of 15 years and 9 months was enlisted in the 50th Queen's Own West Kent Regiment of Foot by recruiting Sergeant William Stewart at the "Blue Anchor" Inn, York Street, Westminster.

-1839 - Promoted Lance Corporal.
-From Sydney on the ship "Cornwall" ( built Calcutta 1811, 872 tons) to Norfolk Island Mutiny.
-Escorted by the "Alligator" (man-of-war - 28 guns.)
+1839 - Convict Guard Duty.
+Promoted Lance Corporal.
+15 Sept 1839 - left from Sydney on the ship "Cornwall" Capt.
+Crow (built Calcutta 1811, 872 tons) to quell Norfolk Island Mutiny, escorted by the "Alligator" (man-of-war - 28 guns.)

 1841 - Made full Corporal.
 Sailed to Sydney and following month to Calcutta.
-Barracks in Cawnpore until war with Gwalior.
+Barracks in Cawnpore (Kānpur) until war with Gwalior.

 1843 - With General Grey at the attack on Punniar.